osoml/pid4nfdi/content/authors/stephanie/_index.md

 ---
 # Display name
-title: Steffi Genderjahn
+title: Stephanie Hagemann-Wilholt

 # Full Name (for SEO)
-first_name: Steffi
+first_name: Stephanie
-last_name: Genderjahn
+last_name: Hagemann-Wilholt

 # Is this the primary user of the site?
 superuser: false